allmarkedup/slotify/README.md

 Slotify was inspired by the excellent [nice_partials gem](https://github.com/bullet-train-co/nice_partials) as well as ViewComponent's [slots implementation](https://viewcomponent.org/guide/slots.html).

 `nice_partials` provides very similar functionality to Slotify but takes a slightly different approach/style.
 So if you are not convinced by Slotify then definitely [check it out](https://github.com/bullet-train-co/nice_partials)!

+## License

+The `slotify` gem is available as open source under the terms of the MIT License.